John Angel (sculptor)

 John Angel (November 1, 1881 – October 16, 1960) was a British-born sculptor, architectural and ecclesiastical sculptor, medallist and lecturer.
 He emigrated to the United States where he created architectural sculpture.
 His work in the United Kingdom and the United States has been critically praised.

 Biography

-He was born in Newton Abbot, Devon, England, the son of a tailor, and one of ten children.
-He entered a seven-year apprenticeship to a wood carver at the age of 14 years.
+Angel was born one of ten children in Newton Abbot, Devon, England, the son of a tailor, Samuel Angel (born c.
+1850, Ashburton, Devon).